chetanc8055/quiz_project/README.md

 Your final score will be displayed in final.html.

 ### Dependencies
-Materialize CSS
+Materialize CSS.
-Google Material Icons
+Google Material Icons.

 ### Future Enhancements
-Timer for each question
+Timer for each question.
-Dynamic question loading from an external JSON file High score leaderboard
+Dynamic question loading from an external JSON file.
+High score leaderboard.